-I met with both of you together.
+As a mediator, I meet with both of you together.
 I objectively help you maintain perspective through emotional ups and downs, supporting you both to use disagreement as a way to develop creative solutions to your problems.
-I take a long term view to keep you focused on what is important and how your decisions will affect other family members and your own futures.
+I take a long-term view to keep you focused on what is important and how your decisions will affect other family members and your own futures.

 Acting as a legal advisor to one of you, I help you best express your needs and wants in mediation.
 In this role, I am subjective - on your side alone.
 I explain the laws that govern each of your proposals and help you explore “win-win” alternatives.
 I only participate in the actual mediation sessions if invited and am called a “referral attorney”.

-In mediated divorce, you create your own possibilities for the future.
-Frequently, in the safe, informal atmosphere of mediation, you come to recognize that the well-being of the children is crucial and insuring their secure and healthy future is in the best interests of both of you.
+In a mediated divorce, you create your own possibilities for the future.
+Frequently, in the safe, informal atmosphere of mediation, you come to recognize that the well-being of the children is crucial, and ensuring their secure and healthy future is in the best interests of both of you.

 Unlike divorce litigation, where the partners hire lawyers to speak for them and court regulations are applied uniformly despite each couple’s unique situation, divorce mediation allows you to discuss issues and solve problems together on your own terms.

-Collaborative divorce is a voluntary, non-adversarial alternative where each spouse hires his or her own lawyer.
+Collaborative divorce is a voluntary, non-adversarial alternative where each spouse hires their own lawyer.
 After meeting with their lawyers separately, both partners and their lawyers negotiate a divorce settlement agreement outside of court.

-Like mediation, the collaborative process is usually a less expensive and always a confidential divorce alternative, conducted in a structured setting on your time table.
-All in all, collaborative process results in a respectful divorce, considerate of children’s feelings and conducive to helping you heal and move forward.
+Like mediation, the collaborative process is usually a less expensive and always a confidential divorce alternative, conducted in a structured setting on your timetable.
+All in all, the collaborative process results in a respectful divorce, is considerate of children’s feelings, and is conducive to helping you heal and move forward.
 Both mediation and the collaborative process can be distinguished from litigated divorce not only by the satisfaction both of you feel at the outcomes but, more importantly, by what happens along the way.